Stationary Stars Are Axisymmetric in Higher Curvature Gravity: Summary of Previous Work

 Ref. \cite{Lindblom} begins with two central results concerning relativistic fluids in stationary spacetimes.
 First, a nonsingular, asymptotically flat, stationary spacetime admitting a Cauchy surface necessarily describes a fluid in thermodynamic equilibrium.
 Stationarity implies the existence of a timelike Killing vector $\eta^{a}$ along which all physical fields, including the metric $g_{ab}$ and entropy current $s^{a}$, are Lie transported.
 Defining the total entropy as an integral over spacelike hypersurfaces generated along $\eta^{a}$, Gauss’s theorem and $\nabla_{a}s^{a}\ge0$ together yield $\nabla_{a}s^{a}=0$, establishing thermodynamic equilibrium.

 The second result examines the implications of equilibrium for viscous, heat-conducting fluids.
 Starting with stress-energy tensor for the fluid as

 vanishing entropy production enforces $\sigma_{ab}=0$, $\theta=0$, and $q_{a}=0$, implying absence of shear, expansion, or heat flow.
+Here, $\rho$ denotes the energy density, $p$ the pressure, and $\eta$ and $\zeta$ the coefficients of viscosity.
 By the Eckart theorem~\cite{PhysRev.58.919}, this leads to acceleration along the stationary flow lines $a_{a}\propto\nabla_{a}T$ where $T$ is the Tolman temperature, so that $\xi^{a}\equiv u^{a}/T$ satisfies the Killing equation.
 Hence, the fluid flow aligns with a spacetime symmetry, and the equation of state becomes barotropic.

 The next crucial step is to extend this Killing vector from inside of the configuration to outside.
 It is this step which requires the use of Einstein's field equations, particularly the vacuum equation $R_{ab} = 0$.
 Applying $\Box\xi^{a}=0$ and invoking the Cauchy–Kowalewsky theorem~\cite{Folland1995PDE}, Ref. \cite{Lindblom} uniquely extended $\xi^{a}$ beyond the stellar surface, showing via Holmgren’s theorem~\cite{CourantHilbert1962} that it remains a Killing vector in the exterior vacuum.
-After that, using asymptotic symmetry arguments associated with the Poincare group as well as analyticity of the spacetime, this vector was identified as the generator of azimuthal symmetry.
+After that, using asymptotic symmetry arguments associated with the Poincaré group as well as analyticity of the spacetime, this vector was identified as the generator of azimuthal symmetry.

 These results continue to hold in the presence of electromagnetic fields under ideal magnetohydrodynamic conditions, where the magnetization is advected with the stellar four-velocity.